Recruitment Marketing - Six Reasons You Should be Doing it

 Recruitment marketing can play a key role in helping businesses to proactively seek a more diverse range of talent, by identifying gaps in hiring and using marketing tactics to get in front of those that are yet to be represented within the workplace.

-If you’ve found our advice on why you should be implementing recruitment marketing and how you can do so helpful, you may also be interested in the recent webinar we co-hosted with staffing and recruitment agency, Pivot + Edge, which took a deep dive into the topic of building a strong employer brand.
+If you’ve found our advice on why you should be implementing recruitment marketing and how you can do so helpful, you may also be interested in watching this webinar recording on building a strong employer brand.